alkaitagi/INNO-F21-DOE/README.md

 ## Usage

-There are several ways to run the app
+There are several ways to run the app:

 ```bash
 # direct python launch